paulhontz/saint/Columns.md

 By default, Saint will create a column for each property found on given model (excluding ones of unsupported types as well as primary and foreign keys).

-To ignore some of them, simply use `saint.columns_ignored :column1, :column2, :etc`
+To build only some columns, use `saint.columns` inside #model block.

+@example build only :title and :meta_* columns

+    saint.model SomeModel do
+      columns :title, /^meta_/
+    end

+If first argument is false [Boolean], no columns will be built automatically.<br/>
+That's for case when you want to declare columns manually.

+@example do not build any columns, i'll manually declare them.

+    saint.model SomeModel do
+      columns false
+    end

+You can also instruct Saint to build all columns but ignore some of them.<br/>
+For this, call `saint.columns_ignored` inside #model block.

+@example manage all columns but :meta_* and :visits

+    saint.model SomeModel do
+      columns_ignored /^meta_/, :visits
+    end

-Column type are inherited from property.
+**Column type are inherited from property it is built from.**

+**Columns will be displayed in the order they found in given model.**

-You can fine tune any automatically added column, or even add new ones.
+You can fine tune any automatically added column, or add new ones.

-For example, your model contains :content property.
+For example, your model contains :content property of Text type.
 Saint will create an textarea column, but you need an WYSIWYG editor for :content.
 You simply need to override :content column setup:

     saint.column :content, :rte

-Columns will be displayed in the order they found in given model.

-Custom types supported by Saint:
+# Manually declaring columns

 Text Fields
 ---